 Blue foam corner protectors - AHG Support

 Some people tape, but I like to bind it all together with twine after using tape at the edges.
 I also like the aesthetic of twine.
+EDIT: My shippers have since written this informed me this could be dangerous, and we no longer do this.

 Label it fragile and set it free, but heavily insured, out into the world.